 Because of all of these supposed injuries, we developed a “light-duty” work program that allows these accident-prone individuals to continue working in whatever capacity their supposed injury will allow.
 This means that at any given moment there are half a dozen people in my building who are being paid to lick envelopes or shred paper.
 My least favorite of these fakers is Humpty, who strained her knee from standing too long at the back of a seminar.
 After taking extensive time off for physical therapy, we now pay her $48,000 a year to reroute phone calls.

 The other afternoon I was sitting in Mandi’s office when Humpty breathlessly limped in, her face red from exertion and outrage.
 She demanded we radio a security officer immediately.
 For a split second I thought I was about to use my Clown-With-A-Banana Training but it turned out Humpty’s big emergency was that she didn’t like her office chair and was afraid she was going to fall out of it.
 Her injury restrictions prevented her from rolling it away herself and she needed someone big and strong to replace it for her.
-What I really wanted was to replace her face with my fist but I knew that in doing so I would most likely set her up for life.

 I’ve decided to channel these intense emotions into something more productive, like faking my own ridiculous on the job injuries.
 Extensive brainstorming resulted in the following options: